dzufferey/resync_oopsla20_artifact/README.md

 [Notice] @ BatchingClient: 0, #decisions = 97140600, Δt = 112, throughput = 867326 req/s.
 (9.925758361816406 MB/s)
 ```
 The throughput can be read directly from that line.
-The throughput can vary accross replicas, replicate only count decision when they are part of the quorum.
+The throughput can vary across replicas, replicate only count decision when they are part of the quorum.
 The other replicas eventually learns about these decisions but do not not count them.
 The replica with id 0 has the total count.